shenanigans/PornViewer/README.md

 # PornViewer
-An image viewer for mission-critical applications.
+An image and video viewer for mission-critical applications.
 Designed to provide a pleasurable viewing experience.
 Theoretically cross-platform, currently available on Windows.

 ![screenshot](http://i.imgur.com/MVzG6xH.jpg)